laibamehnaz/AKM-simulation-github-page/docs/index.md

 One central piece is to have a network of workers and firms over time.
 We then start by simulating such an object.
 The rest of the simulation will focus on adding wages to this model.
 As we know, a central issue of the network will be the number of movers.

 We are going to model the mobility between workers and firms.
-Given a transition matrix we can solve for a stationary distrubtion, and then construct our panel from there.
+Given a transition matrix we can solve for a stationary distribution, and then construct our panel from there.

 ```r